bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-release-notes.md

 Released: July 15, 2010

   * **Whiteboard** - Yes, BigBlueButton 0.7 comes with an integrated whiteboard.
 The whiteboard is overlaid over the presentation, and enables the presenter to draw freehand as well as simple shapes on top of the presentation slides.
 Each slide has it's own whiteboard instance, which is persistent as the presenter moves across the slides.
 Everything drawn on the whiteboard is synchronized in real time across all the conference participants.
-See [whiteboard overview video](http://bigbluebutton.org/sites/all/videos/whiteboard/index.html).

   * **Desktop Sharing** - The mouse pointer is now visible to the viewers when the presenter is sharing their desktop.
 The presenter also has 'b' system tray icon when desktop sharing is active.